mjdamgaard/UP-Web-Project/README_longer_version.md

 the developers have added to the site, but instead to see what other users of the site have uploaded.
 This revolution of the web in terms of how we use it is what is known as the Web 2.0.
-It means that the "average" (non-developer) users now makes up a huge source of input data flowing into the web.
+It means that the "average" (non-developer) users now make up a huge source of input data flowing into the web.
 And there is no question in my mind that if we want to truly reach the vision of the Semantic Web, we *have* to first develop a system the can tap into this huge data source.